 Enhanced logistics are a critical enabler in all operational domains of Member States’ Armed Forces.
-However, when it comes to logistics, Europe’s capability landscape is neither coherent nor fully enabled to support large high readiness operations or smaller long-term operations and missions deployed far away.
+However, when it comes to logistics, Europe’s capability landscape is mainly a national responsibility.
+Consequently, capabilities landscape in logistics is neither coherent nor fully enabled to support effectively multinational high readiness operations or long-term operations and missions deployed.

 In the context of CSDP missions and operations, the EU Military Committee (EUMC) has linked a total of thirteen identified Capability Codes and Statements (CCS) to the EU Capability Development Priority “Enhanced Logistics and Medical Supporting Capabilities”.
 The coexistence of heterogenous national logistic systems build around specific organisations and processes tailored to individual needs, as well as their isolated adaptation to technological innovations, are the biggest hurdles to overcome in order to increase the coherence of the European capability landscape across all planning horizons.

-The 2018 EU Capability Development Plan revision identified four areas/actions to enhance logistics at European level: explore the benefits of cooperation with commercial logistic operators; develop future generation logistic systems to streamline supply chain solutions; develop procedures for renewable energy solutions; and optimise the logistic footprint using Additive Manufacturing.
+The 2018 EU Capability Development Plan revision identified four areas/actions to enhance logistics at European level thus to explore the benefits of cooperation with commercial logistic operators, to develop future generation logistic systems to streamline supply chain solutions, to develop procedures for renewable energy solutions and optimise the logistic footprint using Additive Manufacturing.

-Besides these higher strategic approaches, EDA also works on identifying collaborative opportunities in order to address Member States’ various requirements and demands on operational level.
+Besides these higher strategic approaches, EDA also works on identifying collaborative opportunities in logistics in order to address Member States’ various requirements and demands on strategic and operational level.

 AM – ADDITIVE MANUFACTURING FOR LOGISTIC SUPPORT

-A capability demonstration of AM was organised during the Exercise Capable Logistician 2019 (CL19), in cooperation with France and Spain, in order to move AM from the R&T to the capability development level.
-A fully equipped AM container was deployed with the aim of testing and demonstrating AM in real conditions in the land domain and to seek interest for a follow-on activity under EDA umbrella.
+A capability demonstration of AM was organised during the Exercise Capable Logistician 2019 (CL19), in cooperation with France and Spain, to seek for MS’ interest and to initiate activities to move AM from the R&T to the capability development level.
+Therefore, a fully equipped AM container was deployed with the aim of testing and demonstrating AM in real military environment in the land domain

 2. AM activities within EDA

-AM is handled differently by the various EDA participating Member States.
-Most of them are still at the R&T phase with their AM activities whereas a few have already moved beyond the R&T domain and are implementing AM as a military capability, mainly based on their experiences gained during military missions.
-Furthermore, participating Member States have different national approaches and different levels of ambition.
-They could therefore benefit from a common structured and harmonised approach.
+AM is handled differently by EDA participating Member States.
+Many of them are still at the R&T phase with their AM activities, whereas a few have already left the R&T domain and are about to investigate the potential AM implementation with conducting dedicated CD&E projects.

 Within EDA, various AM related work strands have been established.
 Under the umbrella of the Research, Technology and Innovation Directorate (RTI), the following work strands are already operational or in the process of being established: